abeebyekeen/CHAPERONg/README.txt

    This step requires an internet connection and could take a while to complete depending on the stength of your connection.
    So, relax and give it time.

+   In case of errors, see the installation page (https://abeebyekeen.com/chaperong-online-documentation/#installation) of the CHAPERONg documentation (https://abeebyekeen.com/chaperong-online-documentation/) for troubleshooting.

 You should see a message indicating that the `chaperong` environment has been set up successfully.

 You can confirm the newly created environment with: